 Essentially working dogs, Australian Terriers are also loyal and even-tempered enough to be excellent companions.
 These sturdy, low-set dogs are longer than they are high.

-Lively, active and well-built, they very much exhibit the terrier temperament.
+Lively, active and well built, they very much exhibit the terrier temperament.
 Their harsh, untrimmed coat forms a clear ruff around the neck, extending to the breastbone.
-Their long, strong head contributes to a hardy, rugged appearance.
+The long, strong head contributes to a hardy, rugged appearance.

 Source: key facts and characteristics sourced from Fédération Cynologique Internationale (FCI)